Menu

 For most at-home treadmill users, a 2-continuous-horsepower motor should suffice.
 Walkers don’t need to worry too much about the motor, but avid runners and those who intend to share the treadmill with multiple people should opt for the most powerful motor they can afford.

-The NordicTrack T Series 8 offers a 3.6-horsepower motor, Peloton Tread and NordicTrack T 6.5 S Treadmill offer 3 horsepower, the Sperax Under-Desk Treadmill offers 2.5 horsepower, and the Sunny Health and Fitness Premium Folding Incline Treadmill offers 2.2 horsepower.
+For instance, the NordicTrack T Series 10 and NordicTrack T 6.5 S Treadmill offer 3 horsepower, while the budget-friendly XTERRA Fitness Premium Folding Smart Treadmill offers 2.5 horsepower.

 It’s also important to take note of the treadmill’s warranty.
 Make sure there is a warranty for the motor and that it lasts longer than a few years.
 Along with the electronics, the motor is often one of the first components to fail on a treadmill.